mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 });
 {% endhighlight %}

-Once given peer disconnects from the server (for example the user close his or her browser or refresh it), we remove its socket from the collection of sockets associated for the given room (the `filter` call).
+Once given peer disconnects from the server (for example the user close his or her browser or refresh the page), we remove its socket from the collection of sockets associated for the given room (the delete operator usage).
 After that we emit `peer.disconnected` event to all other peers, with the `id` of the disconnected peer.
 This way all peers connected to the disconnected peer will be able to remove the video element associated with the disconnected client.

 ## Web client